CullenDolan/blockchain/README.md

 # Blockchain App
-Trying to build a full app to deploy on AWS with the flask framework.
+Buildinga small app to deploy on AWS with the flask framework.
 Using [this blog on HackerNoon](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46) as the guide.

 ## Definitions
 * **Hash** - A function that takes an input value and creates an output value in a deterministic way.
 The simplest example is *f(x) = y*.
 And y cannot be reerse engineered to get x.